-'You’ve lost majority’: Governor sets 1.30 pm deadline to Karnataka coalition govt
+'Lost majority’: Governor sets 1.30 pm deadline to Karnataka coalition govt

 Bengaluru, July 18: Karnataka Governor Vajubhai Vala has directed chief minister H D Kumaraswamy to prove majority on the floor of the Assembly by the way of trust vote by 1:30 pm on Friday.